 The Dark Mechanicus are even worse, doing anything in the pursuit of knowledge, only thing keeping them from being completely corrupted by the Warp in which they reside is the fact that almost all of their bodies have been converted into machines.

 In the Warhammer universe, any Skaven from Clans Skyre, Moulder or Pestilens.
-They nicely cover all three of the main Mad Scientist archetypes: Moulder are the Frankenstein types, stitching together psychotic, uh, things to make even bigger psychotic things.
+They nicely cover all three of the main Mad Scientist archetypes: Moulder are the Frankenstein types, creating rat like monsters like rat ogres, and even bigger rat themed monstrosities.
 Pestilens are the disease merchants, mixing together various toxic goops with the eventual goal of making the perfect plague to unleash on the Overworld.
 Skyre are the engineers, making Warpstone shooting gatling guns, cannons that fire green lasers, and giant armoured hamster wheels that throw off green lightning indiscriminately.
 These three clans then sell their services to all the myriad Warlord ("normal") clans, to aid them in their conquests.
 For the record, the other "technologically advanced" races have only just invented gunpowder, and most are still on bows and arrows.
 Although the Dwarfs do have this weird steam-powered gyrocopter.
 But Dwarfs tend towards sane engineering, in that they have this really conservative engineering guild keeping them from going Skaven.
 While you do get the occasional young maverick, most of those tend to stop being mavericks as soon as they lose their first limb to an explosion.

 The Demon Prince Vapula from In Nomine.
 He... stands out a bit from the more traditional Demon Princes.